Bira/octopus-carnival/_drafts/wir-neverwinter-other-factions-3.md

 These drow feel like an optional addition, and work best if you have a Bregan D'Aerthe spy in your party.
-If that's the case, they work well to tie that PC more strongly to the campaign's plot, since the PC and their organization would be very interested in preventing them from gaining control of a primordial.
-For added drama, they could have been the ones responsible for destroying the PC's drow house, or that of one of their friends.
+If that's the case, they work well to tie that PC more strongly to the campaign's plot, since the Bregan would want to prevent a Drow house from gaining control of a primordial.
+For added drama, the Xorlarrin could have been the ones responsible for destroying the PC's own house, or that of one of their friends.
 They've sent their own spies to the surface, so that can provide the party with an initial lead to follow.

 ## The Fires Below

-Once more, this is less of a faction and more of a grab-bag of thematically related monsters.
+This is less of a faction and more of a grab-bag of thematically related monsters.
 These are the elemental creatures that live beneath Mount Hotenow and usually feed on slumbering Maegera's ambient magic.
 They got very happy with her awakening and the volcano's eruption and some of them want to find a way to awaken her for good.

 Unlike most other groups with a similar goal, they don't intend to control the primordial once she's awake, but to serve her instead.
-I don't think they are likely to succeed at this, since they've been at it for 30 years with nothing to show for it.
-They're more intended as a group of secondary antagonists that you find on your way to Maegera's resting place.
+I don't think they are likely to succeed on their own, since they've been at it for 30 years with nothing to show for it.
+They're more intended as a group of secondary antagonists that you find on your way to Maegera's resting place... or as an additional complication if someone else _does_ manage to wake her up.

 The encounter table here is all about fire and/or earth elementals, and it goes up to level 14.
 We also get a couple of new stat blocks for salamanders.